ml4astro/icml2025/index.md

 # Volunteering as a Reviewer

 Thank you to all who have volunteered to serve as a reviewer!
-The review process is underway and accepted abstracts will be announced shortly.
+The review process has now completed and accepted abstracts have been announced.

 <br>